Simulink Verification and Validation

 Requirements links in Simulink support an optional User Tag property that can store any comma-separated string values.
 Use these tags to distinguish between different types of links, for example, functional requirements links, design description links or testing details links.
 You can specify the tags when creating new links, or later via Link Editor dialog box.

 You can later use these tags to focus your work on a subset of links, or to automatically strip a subset of links from the model.
-This is controlled via Filters tab of Requirements > Settings dialog box.
+This is controlled via Filters tab of Analysis > Requirements Traceability > Settings dialog box.

 If you generate a report with User Tag filters enabled, your report content is filtered accordingly.
 This may be useful to focus your report on a particular subset of links.